Skip to content

 X-Men Hickman

-The mutants entered a new era under the creative direction of writer Jonathan Hickman.
-Kid Cable joined the mutant nation of Krakoa and became a member of Psychole’s Fallen Angels before headlining his own title, becoming one of the Swordbearers of Krakoa, and finding love.
+As the X-Men entered the Age of Krakoa, Kid Cable joined the mutant nation and became a member of Psylocke’s Fallen Angels before headlining his own title, becoming one of the Swordbearers of Krakoa, and finding love.

 X-Men Hickman